HatchApps/xavier-help/api.md

 ---
 # API

-Xavier offers a RESTful API to extract basic data contained within your Xavier account.
+Dext Precision offers a RESTful API to extract basic data contained within your Precision account.
 If you would like to use the API, we would recommend that your team [get in touch](/contact-us.html).

 ## Getting Started